 Vaccinology Fellowship (NIH T32) University of Maryland Center for Vaccine Development 2016-2018

-I have approached science with the aim of addressing gaps in our ability to effectively prevent or treat infectious diseases.
+I have approached science and medicine with the aim of addressing gaps in our ability to effectively prevent or treat infectious diseases.
 During my Ph.D., in the laboratory of Jay Kolls, I studied how antibodies and cell wall carbohydrate antigens are involved in host defense pathways against fungal infections.
 My Ph.D. thesis led to the discovery that natural IgM antibodies against conserved fungal carbohydrates link innate and adaptive immune host defense mechanisms against fungal pathogens.
-In my Vaccinology fellowship, conducted in the laboratory of Marcelo Sztein, we have studied how biologic differences between the major strains of invasive Salmonella impact T cell memory immune responses in humans.
+In my Vaccinology fellowship, in the laboratory of Marcelo Sztein, we have studied how biologic differences between the major strains of invasive Salmonella impact T cell memory immune responses in humans.
 These studies have involved use of samples derived from a controlled challenge infection with Salmonella Typhi in human volunteers.

 I am also an Infectious Diseases Attending at the University of Maryland Medical Center, where I help to care for adult patients suffering from a variety of different infectious diseases.
-Within clinical research, I am interested optimization of vaccines to prevent infectious diseases in immunosuppressed hosts.

 Rapaka RR, Ricks DM, Alcorn JF, Chen K, Khader SA, Zheng M, Plevy S, Bengten E, Kolls JK.
 Conserved natural IgM antibodies mediate innate and adaptive immunity against the opportunistic fungus Pneumocystis murina.
 Journal of Experimental Medicine.
 2010;207(13):2907-19.
 (Faculty 1000 rating-10- Exceptional)